-The first 10 minutes of any meeting with remote colleagues are too often a waste of time.
-You’re trying to pull up your presentation, making sure your sound connects, ensure everyone has the link, and approving those waiting to enter the meeting.
+The first 10 minutes of any meeting with remote colleagues often end up being a waste of time.
+You’re trying to open your presentation, check your sound, confirm everyone has the link, and approve those waiting to join.

 While remote videoconferencing is more common than ever—in fact, we’re more likely to mean a video conference when we say, “I’ll call you,” now—it still goes wrong every day.

-Most people simply haven’t mastered the art of the video call set up.
+Most people haven’t mastered the art of setting up a video call.

-If you’re running the meeting, the number of variables you have to take into account can be immediately overwhelming.
-You have to consider your own tech tools, scheduling across timezones, the content of the meeting invite, the setup and bandwidth on the other end of the line and even whether your chairs should be arranged in a circle or a square, to name a few.
+If you’re running the meeting, the number of variables you have to consider can be immediately overwhelming.
+You have to consider your own tech tools, scheduling across time zones, the content of the meeting invite, the setup and bandwidth on the other end of the line, and even whether your chairs should be arranged in a circle or a square, to name a few.

 Here are a few video conferencing tips to help you create and manage consistently excellent video calls.